Frequently Asked Questions

 How will I feel?

 Although a termination is a simple procedure, it is important that you know it is completely normal to feel more emotional than usual afterwards.
 It is normal to experience some grief after a stressful decision, even for partners.
-This shouldn’t last for long, if it persists see your doctor or contact us for access to counselling services.
+This shouldn’t last for long.
+If it persists contact us.

 Do I need a follow-up examination?

-This is also a good time to discuss contraception with your doctor, to prevent future unplanned pregnancy.
+This is also a good time to discuss contraception, to prevent future unplanned pregnancy.

 When can I return to work?

-If your work involves a lot of stretching or lifting we would recommend you wait three days before returning to work.
+You may be able to return to work the next day, depending on your occupation.
 We are able to provide you with a medical certificate for your employer if you require one.

 When can I have sex again?

-It is recommended that you do not have vaginal intercourse for two weeks after your termination.
+It is recommended that you do not have vaginal intercourse for one week after your termination.
 This is to avoid any infection or falling pregnant again straight away if you are not using any contraception.

 When can I use tampons?